churris-x/spelunky-2_hd-van-helsing/README.md

 ## Todo
 - [ ] Add poisoned state
 - [ ] Add more lines / interactions in `strings00_mod.str`
+- [ ] Change to a `char_full.png` type file
 - [x] Add `mod.json` file
-- [ ] Add `char_black.json` file
+- [x] Add `char_black.json` file

 ## License & Acknowledgements
 Many thanks for the folks at [Spelunky.fyi] for hosting and creating the spritesheet converter tool.

-Also to [duivelsgebroed] for his [player character spritesheets] mod which helped me understand how the spritesheets work.
+Also to [duivelsgebroed] for their [player character spritesheets] mod and [Malacath] for their [full character] mod which helped me understand how the spritesheets work.

-And finally to [Tzomby] for his work on the [van horsing spritesheet] mod which helped to create the ghost animations.
+And finally to [Tzomby] for their work on the [van horsing spritesheet] mod which helped to create the ghost animations.

 All code is under [MIT License].
 This mod is a non-commercial fan project, all original assets belong to [Mossmouth].